aslushnikov/spritesheet-assembler/README.md

 `Sprite` and `SpriteSheet`, as well as the bin-packing algorithm itself.
 This folder **doesn't and shouldn't** depend on any core node modules.
 - `compositors/` - this folder contains *compositors*, which are responsible for building actual spritesheet out of sprites.
 Compositors are associated with export mime types, the relation is defined in `compositors/index.js`.
 - `descriptors/` - this folder contains spritesheet descriptor generators.
-Descriptor generators are associated with the name (which is passed to the utility via `-t` argument).
-The relation between names and descriptor generators is defined in `descriptors/index.js`.
+Descriptor generators are associated with descriptor mime type, the relation is defined in `descriptors/index.js`.

 ## Tests